koushikk7/Itransition-Data-engineering-Internship/Task4/README.md

 ## Verification Scripts

-To ensure accuracy, three standalone scripts are provided.
-These cross check dashboard logic using the original raw data.
+Three scripts that cross check dashboard logic using the original raw data.

 ---